+Date: April 22, 2024

+To: Mayor and Members of Council

+From: Karmen Krueger, CPA, CA, Director of Corporate Services/Treasurer

+Report Number: COU24-039

-Date: April 24, 2023 То: Finance and Labour Relations Sub-committee From: Karmen Krueger, CPA, CA, Director of Corporate Services Report #: FIN23-014 Attachments: 1.
-Draft By-law Tax Rates and Ratios for 2023; 2.
-Tax Rate Calculation 2023; 3.
-Vacant Home Tax Newsletter (MTAG)
+Attachments: 1.
+Draft By-law Tax Rates and Ratios for 2024;

+2. Tax Rate Calculation 2024

-Title: 2023 Tax Rates and Tax Policy Matters
+Title: 2024 Tax Rates and Tax Policy Matters

-Objective: To provide the Finance and Labour Relations Sub-Committee with further analysis regarding the 2023 tax rates as initially provided during budget and to include background information on the City's tax policies and discretionary tax policy options.
-Some background regarding Vacant Home Tax is also included, strictly for information at this time.
+Objective: To provide Council with further analysis regarding the 2024 tax rates as initially provided during budget and to include background information on the City's tax policies and discretionary tax policy options.
+To consider adopting the Tax Rates and Ratios for 2024 By-law.

-Background: Through the 2023 budget process, Council was provided with information on the anticipated increase on an average property owner for illustration purposes to provide context for the proposed budget impacts to ratepayers.
+Background: Through the 2024 budget process, Council was provided with information on the anticipated increase on an average property owner's assessment for illustration purposes to provide context for the proposed budget impacts to ratepayers.
 The primary reason for this information, in advance of the budget being fully adopted and formalized was to demonstrate the difference between the increase to the tax dollars levied, and the increase to a property owner's tax rate.
-As it was for illustration and used a residential property example, it did not really speak to how the calculation works for all property classes.
+As it was for illustration and used a residential property example, it did not speak to how the calculation works for all property classes and did not include all effects of shifts between the property classifications.